 I think this is the first time I’ve found a car so easy to disassemble, with no particularly fragile parts or cables that could get stuck on reassembly.
 The mechanical design is therefore excellent.
 You only should keep an eye on the small shelves of the compartments, too little glued or not glued at all.

 About lighting, it would of course be better to use the existing brass bearings for the current pickup.
 With the strips, running resistance is rather important.
-But, in any case for my era, one can never find a large number of this type of cars in a train.
+But, in any case for my era, one can never find many cars of this type in a train.
 Therefore it is not a crippling defect.

 To conclude, here is a “nocturnal” (day for night) view of my enlightened VSE.